-There are a number of reasons that a landlord may be considered ‘missing’ or ‘absent’.
-The law – and therefore the potential solution – differs depending on whether the landlord is/was a company or an individual person.
+There are several reasons a landlord is considered ‘missing’ or ‘absent’.
+The law – and therefore, the potential solution – differs depending on whether the landlord is/was a company or an individual person.

 “The insights that you provided have been very helpful and confidence boosting.”
 MG